gregmsanderson/fly-live-beats/docs/9-aws-deploy-it.md

 ![ECS service](img/aws_ecs_create_service_2.jpeg)

 While here you might like to take a look at the AWS docs regarding [Fargate networking](https://docs.aws.amazon.com/AmazonECS/latest/userguide/fargate-task-networking.html).
-I'll leave the default VPC (remember that is where the RDS database is).
-For simplicity I'll also stick with using the provided public subnets.
-As mentioned when setting up the RDS, the default VPC has three _public_ subnets.
+I'll use the default VPC (remember that is where the RDS database is).
+For simplicity I'll also stick with using the provided _public_ subnets.
+As mentioned when setting up the RDS, the default AWS VPC has three _public_ subnets.
 A _public_ subnet being one that is associated with a route table that _has_ a route to an Internet gateway.
 A _private_ subnet being one that is associated with a route table that does _not_ have a route to an internet gateway.
 Generally a load balancer will be in public subnet.
 You can choose whether the ECS cluster should be in a public or private subnet.
-Each have advantages.

-> For a task on Fargate to pull a container image, the task must have a route to the internet.
-The following describes how you can verify that your task has a route to the internet.
+However for a task on Fargate to be able to pull a container image, that task must have a route to the internet.
+A route to the internet is also required to fetch secrets (from Parameter Store).
 When using a public subnet, you can assign a public IP address to the task ENI.
 When using a private subnet, the subnet can have a NAT gateway attached.

-A route to the internet is required to fetch secrets (from Parameter Store).

-If you use a private subnet, adding a NAT gateway incurs [additional costs](https://aws.amazon.com/vpc/pricing/).
+But adding a NAT gateway incurs [additional costs](https://aws.amazon.com/vpc/pricing/).

-However traffic between the instance and the load balancer also incurs a cost (data transfer using a private IP within the same region should be free).
+I've opted to put my ECS tasks in the _public_ subnet, avoiding the need for a NAT gateway (to get a route to the internet).

 Next, create a new security group (which is a virtual firewall), rather than use the default one.
 Give it a name for example `fly-live-beats-service-sg`.

-**Note:** When you also set up a new load balancer (in a moment, to allow traffic to be split over multiple containers), initially this will also be its security group.
-That will be changed later as it seems there is no option to do that here right now.
+**Note:** When you set up a new load balancer (in a moment, to allow traffic to be split over multiple containers), initially this will _also_ be set as its security group.
+That will be changed later, after creating the service.
+It seems there is no option to do that here.

 You want to allow inbound connections to the _container_ on the TCP port `4000`.
-Set the source as `0.0.0.0/0` if you want to allow access to it from any IP.
-You will be changing these rules later on.
+For now you can set the source as anywhere `0.0.0.0/0`, assuming you want to allow access to it from any IP.
+Again, you will be changing these rules later.

 ![ECS service](img/aws_ecs_create_service_3.jpeg)